Jack-Kin/paper-notes/Copysets.md

 if the system’s goal is to prevent hot spots even in a worst case scenario with Copyset Replication, the system designer should increase the system’s scatter width accordingly.

++ orders of magnitude fewer copysets
++ higher worst-case loads because the permutation phase can produce some copysets with overlaps